hyperobjects/Preprocessors-/README.md

 # Preprocessor Functions with some Python NLP libraries!
 This notebook shows how to preprocess a text corpus using NLKT, spaCy, Stanford CoreNLP, and Spark NLP.

+After corpus creation, preprocessing is the first step in a NLP task.
+In these examples, first all the .txt files from a local directory are opened in Python and put in a list of documents (docs) which constitutes the text corpus.

 Preprocessing here means: <br>